One text or call is all it takes to wreck it all. This makes sense. Those few seconds you look away from the road could cost you your life.

 - Pets – Ensure that your pet is secured by using a harness system.
 Letting them sit on your lap or roam around freely inside the car can be distracting.
 Give them anything to keep them occupied, like a bone or toy.
 In case you’re on a long trip, try and make frequent stops so your pets can stretch and go to the bathroom.

 - Grooming – Never fix your hair, apply makeup or attire while behind the wheel.
 If you can, adjust your clock and wake up early so you’re all set by the time you start the engine.

 - Eating and drinking – Yes, it is convenient, but, at the same time, it's dangerous.
 Refrain from eating or drinking while driving a vehicle.
 If you have to, then try to avoid messy foods or those that may spill over.
 Stick to finger foods.

-As a Kentucky Accident Attorney, I would like to remind everyone to please keep your full attention on the road while you’re driving.
+As “The Lawyer Who Wrote the Book” on personal injury in Kentucky, I would like to remind everyone to please keep your full attention on the road while you’re driving.
 Distracted driving isn’t something we can just ignore.
 It steals lives.
 Fortunately, it is preventable.
 All we have to do is put away electronics (like cell phones), teach our kids to not distract drivers and to always be aware of our surroundings.